MicrosoftDocs/quantum-docs/articles/optimization-authenticate-service-principal.md

 That's it!
 Make sure you call `workspace.login()` after setting up the service principal and you should be able to create jobs as usual.

+> [!NOTE]
+> Calling `workspace.login(refresh=True)` will clear the workspace.credentials property and force a new Interactive Device Authentication.
+Whatever credentials were set in the workspace.credentials will be lost, including ServicePrincipalCredentials.